pegesund/heysql/README.md

 HeySql is an attempt to find the right balance between an orm and doing thing in sql.

-If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: placeholder.

 ## Usage

 The code is based upon the awesome P3-library for Postgresql.

+### This code has been written Pharo Smalltalk

+	- Uses reflection
+	- Adds methods by compiling in runtime
+	- Uses the standard test-system.
+To run the tests in the test-package you must set up the database propery on your local computer.

+If you are intrested in the magnificent smalltalk language, you can read more about my experience writing the library here: placeholder.

 ### Connecting